praece/sails-starter/README.md

 # Sails Starter App

 A starter sails app for Praece Consulting.
 Includes the following:

+## Installation
+1. clone git repo
+2. remove .git folder
+3. change git remote origin to the correct one for your project
+4. npm install
+5. knex migrate:latest

+## Features
 - Auth via jsonwebtoken
 - A user model and controller for use with auth
 - Custom blueprints that include count